yourDM-tristan-j/ex07-fraction/README.md

 ### Requirements of this project

+This project is based on a programming assignment from _Absolute C++_(5th Edition).

+Define a class for a type called Fraction .
+This class is used to represent a ratio of two integers.
+Include mutator functions that allow the user to set the numera- tor and the denominator.
+Also include a member function that returns the value of the numerator divided by the denominator as a double.
+Include an additional member function that outputs the value of the fraction reduced to lowest terms.
+For example, instead of outputting 20/60 the function should output 1/3.
+This will require finding the greatest common divisor for the numerator and denominator, and then dividing both by that number.
+Embed your class in a test program.

-This project is based on the programming assignment 5 from Chapter 6 on page 272 of _Absolute C++_(5th Edition).
-In it you will create a class called Fraction (in the namespace `edu::sbcc::cs140`).
+In this assignment you will create a class called Fraction (in the namespace `edu::vcccd::vc::csv13333333333`).
 This class will hold the numerator and denominator is lowest terms.
 For example if the constructor is passed 20 and 60, then the numerator and denominator member values should be 1 and 3 respectively.
 You can reduce them by finding their [GCD](https://en.wikipedia.org/wiki/Greatest_common_divisor) (greatest common devisor) using